arma3/arma3.github.io/_posts/2018-01-21-ITE-the-scheduler.md

 There is one scheduler cycle per frame (`siScr` in Engine Profiler (New article to be linked here after it's written)) which happens right after the EachFrame event handlers.
 (Maybe future article about that)

-At the beginning of a scheduler cycle a Timer is started, it will be used to keep track of the scheduler time limit.
+At the beginning of a scheduler cycle a timer is started, it will be used to keep track of the scheduler time limit.
-The limit is 50ms in a loading screen and 3ms outside of a loading screen.
+The limit is 50ms in a loading screen and 3ms otherwise.
 We'll see how that's used a little further below.

 Next up all scheduled scripts (SQF, SQS, FSM) are sorted by the time they were last executed.
 Meaning the script that was not processed for the longest time will land at the start of the new list.